SkynetLabs/content-record-scraper/README.md

 ## Data Model

-In the mongo database there will be three collections:
+In the mongo database there will only be two collections:

-- `content`
-- `interactions`
+- `entries`
 - `users`

-In the `content` collection we keep track of all of the content that gets created, in the `interactions` collection we keep track of all the interactions that occur with that content.
+In the `entries` collection we keep track of all of the content that gets created, alongside all the interactions that occur with that content.
 In the `users` collection we keep track of all the users and we also keep state.
 This state prevents the scraper from unnecessarily re-indexing already indexed content and/or interactions.

 The users are very important as they will need to be feeded to the scraper.
 The scraper does not extend its user base on its own, it will only scan the content records for the users it knows, and keep those up-to-date.

 ## Architecture

 The scraper is built around three cronjobs:

 - fetch skapps
 - fetch new content
 - fetch interactions